Asaf2005/PythonMaster/README.md

 # PythonMaster
-A lot of useful codes for python3
+A lot of useful codes and projects for python3